LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 Scripts written with the reader centric approach however have the following drawbacks:

-* the reader index or reader name is hardcoded in the scripts; the scripts must be edited to match each user configuration; for example in the previous script, we would have to edit the script and change r[0] to r[1] for using the second reader
+* the reader index or reader name is hard coded in the scripts; the scripts must be edited to match each user configuration; for example in the previous script, we would have to edit the script and change r[0] to r[1] for using the second reader